lorenzanatale/lorenzanatale/README.md

 ### My interests are:
 ⚡ Computer Vision & Tracking (Hand & Face Tracking)

 🔒 Cybersecurity & Secure Programming

 🎵 Music Production & Generative Art

 🕹️ Game Mechanics & 2D Programming

 ✨ *I am a determined, curious, and motivated person with a strong aptitude for creativity, committed to continuous growth by constantly learning new things.*
-🤝 *Don't be shy, if you want to collab just message me!*

 ---

 ## 🔗 Socials: